 Articles:

-• Forthcoming: “Las multiples vidas de Lorenza Congo: narración e historia en la Amazonia boliviana.”
+• 2018:“Las multiples vidas de Lorenza Congo: narración e historia en la Amazonia boliviana.”
 Revista Complutense de Historia de América.
 (Under Review)

-• Forthcoming: “Missions, Unions and Indigenous Organization in the Bolivian Amazon: Placing the formation of an indigenous organization in its context.”
+• 2018:“Missions, Unions and Indigenous Organization in the Bolivian Amazon: Placing the formation of an indigenous organization in its context.”
 Latin American Research Review.
 53(4).
-(Accepted)

 • 2016 Peer-Reviewed Film: “Habilito: Debt for Life.”
 Finance and Society 2(1).